Updated: Jul 31

 The event was star studded.
 My hero Roger Waters from Pink Floyd fame – and his solo career – was there.
 The great actress Susan Sarandon was there.
 They are always there.
 Famed lawyer and celebrity/radio personality Ron Kuby was there too.
 He’s Donziger’s pro bono – that means free – lawyer.

 But as usual I just didn’t fit in.
 There were speeches from the above people and some local politicians.
-And a candle light visual for the thousands that have died from Chevron’s poison.
+And a candle light vigil for the thousands that have died from Chevron’s poison.
 The wind howled and a thunderstorm blew over.
 Then the rain … And we huddled under the construction overhangs.
 Powerless rained on people – the victims of Chevron and the American corporate oligarchy.

 Then I saw fabled lawyer Ron Kuby and I approached him.
 I told him that the best shout out he ever got was in the movie The Big Lebowski.
 Kuby said that it was the best shout out he’d ever get.
 He’s a funny man.